achtnullzwei/Doorman/docs/en/order.md

 }
 </style>

-# Order your Doorman
+# Get your own Doorman

-Looking for a plug-and-play solution?
-I offer fully assembled and tested Doorman-S3 units with the [Doorman Firmware](guide/firmware/installation) pre-installed – ready to integrate directly into your Home Assistant setup.
+Interested in a ready-to-use solution?
+I offer fully assembled and tested Doorman-S3 units with the [Doorman Firmware](guide/firmware/installation) pre-installed — ready for seamless integration with Home Assistant.

-Just fill out the form below to place a preorder. **It's not a binding purchase** – it simply helps me organize and manage requests efficiently.
+To request one, simply fill out the form below.
+**This is not a purchase or checkout** — it's just a non-binding inquiry to help me gauge interest and manage requests privately.

-Once I receive your inquiry, I'll get back to you as soon as possible.
+Once I receive your message, I'll get back to you as soon as possible.

 <ContactModal :show="modalOpen" @close="modalOpen = false">
     <template #header>